COVID-19 crisis is a real threat to (almost) every business.

 Restaurants, bars, and cafés get replaced too, by a few apps with a handful of trusted partners.
 Attempting to silently hide away during the next months, many traditional offline businesses may never reopen.

-Here are at least 5 practical marketing actions that smart companies are already taking to survive the pandemic, and prepare for a successful reopening when the time comes.
+Here are five practical marketing actions that smart companies are already taking to survive the pandemic, and prepare for a successful reopening when the time comes.

-Smart brands approach this challenge with empathy and dedication.
-At the very least, this means they promptly publish all their updates on the relevant social media channels and try to keep a positive attitude in all their messaging.
+Smart brands promptly publish all their updates on the relevant social media channels and try to keep a positive attitude in all their messaging.